Consent Management: A Guide to Compliance & Best Practices

 • Customizable Consent Banners – This lets businesses tailor cookie banners’ look, feel, and behavior to match their branding.

-• Granular Consent Management—Users can selectively enable or disable cookies based on categories such as marketing, analytics, and functional cookies.
+• Granular Consent Management – Users can selectively enable or disable cookies based on categories like marketing, analytics, and functional cookies.

 • Automatic Cookie Scanning & Categorization – Detects and categorizes cookies used on the website, helping businesses stay compliant.